EFL STATEMENT: COVID-19 TEST RESULTS

 LEAGUE ONE

-Following the first round of COVID-19 testing in League One, the EFL can confirm that 135 players and Club staff were tested from four League One Clubs over the course of Wednesday 3 June, Thursday 4 June, Friday 5 June and Saturday 6 June with zero individuals testing positive.
+Following the latest round of COVID-19 testing, the EFL can confirm that 137 players and Club staff were tested from four League One Clubs over the course of Sunday 7 June, Monday 8 June and Tuesday 9 June, with two individuals testing positive from one Club.

 LEAGUE TWO

-Following the latest round of COVID-19 testing, the EFL can confirm that 132 players and Club staff were tested from four League Two Clubs over the course of Wednesday 3 June, Thursday 4 June, Friday 5 June and Saturday 6 June with one individual testing positive.
+Following the latest round of COVID-19 testing, the EFL can confirm that 135 players and Club staff were tested from four League Two Clubs over the course of Sunday 7 June, Monday 8 June and Tuesday 9 June with zero individuals testing positive.